mvolkmann/MyUnixEnv/notes/GoNotes.md

 if their names start uppercase.

-A Go source file contains a package clause, zero or more import declarations, and zero or more top-level declarations.
+A Go source file contains a package clause, followed by zero or more import declarations, followed by zero or more top-level declarations.

 A top-level declaration is a declaration of a constant, type, variable, function, or method.
+These declarations can be intermixed in any order.

 Control statements like `if` and `for` cannot appear outside of functions.